-The College installed exterior emergency telephones at the main entrance to each building on both the Main campus and at the Griscom Education Center.
+The College installed exterior emergency telephones at the main entrance to each building on both the main and Griscom Education Center.

-To ensure the safety of its students, the College contracts with a local transportation company to provide shuttle service between both the Main, Griscom Education Center, Greiner and both Greenfield Campuses.
+In order to ensure the safety of its students, the College contracts with a local transportation company to provide shuttle service between both the Main, Griscom Education Center, Greiner and both Greenfield Campuses.
 The service is provided free of charge to all students enrolled at the College.